onepf/OPFMaps/README.md

 # OPFMaps
-OPFMaps is an open source library which provides an easy way for developers to integrate android maps into their apps.
+OPFMaps is an open source library which provides an easy way for developers to integrate different android maps into their apps.

 Currently OPFMaps supports the following maps: [Google Maps][google-maps], [Amazon Maps][amazon-maps], [Osmdroid][osmdroid], [Yandex Maps JavaScript API][yandex-web-maps].